 If you can, swing for one of the the upper beachfront rooms – their six-metre-high palapa ceilings add serious eye candy and make them seem larger than the ground floor rooms.
-Being on the first floor also puts you flush with the tops of the palm trees and azure ocean beyond.
+If you're looking to lay above the fauna and flora, book one of the Jungle Side suites with rolling canopy beds.

 Tulum has a tropical climate, so bring that insect repellant.
 If you’re bringing makeup, opt for something light and minimal – anything heavy is liable to start sliding south in the heat.
 Better still, ditch it all together – Tulum’s that sort of place.